Legal requirements and best practice for forums

 You could extend public liability insurance to protect volunteers working for you.
 You would need to discuss this with your insurance company.

 Example: A forum organises an event in a local park.
-During the event, a parent carer trips over an unsecured cable and gets injured.
-The visitor then decides to sue the forum for not ensuring the area was safe.
+During the event, a display falls on a parent carer causing them an injury.
+The injured person then decides to sue the forum for not ensuring the event was safe.

 In this situation, the community group’s public liability insurance would help cover the costs of the visitor’s medical bills and any compensation for their injury.